World Club Cup: Bayern Munich's campaign finally underway as Lewandowski seals win | DW | 08.02.2021

 Bayern Munich's quest for a sixth straight title in all competitions began with a 2-0 win over Egypt's Al Ahly in the semifinal of the Club World Cup in Qatar on Monday.

-In the end it was tighter than it should have been for a largely dominant but tired Bayern, playing in front of half-packed stands at the Ahmad Bin Ali 2022 World Cup stadium, with 12,000 fans socially distanced due to the coronavirus pandemic.
+In the end it was tighter than it should have been for a largely dominant but tired Bayern, playing in front of half-packed stands at the Ahmad Bin Ali 2022 World Cup stadium, with 12,000 fans socially distanced because of the coronavirus pandemic.

 "It was a bit strange to play in front of fans again.
 But we achieved our aim of reaching the final," Thomas Müller told Bild Live.
 "It was a nice game, Al Ahly are like the Bayern of North Africa.
 We should have got the second goal earlier."